 All communication has at least two participants: a sender and a receiver.
-The sender has a message he or she intends to transmit and the message is (usually) put into words which, to the sender, best reflects what s/he is thinking.
-You could argue that the same reasoning applies with a play, a painting or a piece of music – anything in fact that tries to tell us something.
+The sender has a message he or she intends to transmit, and the message is (usually) put into words which, to the sender, best reflects what they're thinking.
+You could argue that the same reasoning applies to a play, a painting or a piece of music – anything in fact that tries to tell us something.

-In business, which is our focus here, but socially too, many things can intervene to prevent the intended message from being received.
-Or received properly in the way it was intended.
+In business, our focus here, but socially too, many things can intervene to prevent the intended message's delivery.

-All new information we receive or learn is compared automatically with the knowledge and beliefs we already have.
-If the new information confirms what we already know, then we will likely receive it comfortably and accurately.
-Most of the time we may pay little attention to it.
-If it disputes our previous interpretations of similar situations or if the information is at odds with our beliefs, then we may distort what we hear, see or read in our mind so that it is made to fit in with our own particular world view.
-If it doesn’t fit, then we may dismiss the information as deceptive, misguided or simply wrong.
+All new information we receive or learn is compared automatically with the knowledge and beliefs we already hold.
+If the new information confirms what we already know, we will likely receive it comfortably and accurately.
+Most of the time, we may pay little attention to it.
+If it disputes our previous interpretations of similar situations or if the information is at odds with our beliefs, then we may distort what we hear, see or read in our mind so that it is made to fit in with our particular worldview.
+If it doesn’t fit, we may dismiss the information as deceptive, misguided or simply wrong.

-We each have a mindset established out of a mix of: upbringing, health, income, social strata, education, family, influences, politics, media, confidence, religion, values, morals, respect for authority, experiences and so on.
-If anything, we receive a ‘message’ that doesn’t match our mindset, then we often have difficulties in accepting or understanding it.
+We each have a mindset established from a mix of upbringing, health, income, social strata, education, family, influences, politics, media, confidence, religion, values, morals, respect for authority, experiences and so on.
+If anything, we receive a ‘message’ that doesn’t match our mindset, and then we often have difficulties in accepting or understanding it.
 We misinterpret it deliberately or not.
-We may dismiss it out of hand because it doesn’t ‘fit’ in with our beliefs.
-Sometimes we might interpret it to suit our purpose - or in order to make us or another person feel more comfortable.
+We may dismiss it because it doesn’t ‘fit’ in with our beliefs.
+Sometimes we might interpret it to suit our purpose - or to make us or another person feel more comfortable.

 Our expectations work as filters that distort what we hear or see so that those expectations (and the offered information) fit our preconceived image of the world.

-If we see something, hear something or read something that doesn’t suit our preconceptions or beliefs, we are highly likely not to accept or believe it.
-So, given our tendency to interpret what we hear or read in a way that suits us, it’s very easy for us to misunderstand - or refuse to accept - others.
+If we see, hear, or read something that doesn’t suit our preconceptions or beliefs, we are highly likely not to accept or believe it.
+So, given our tendency to interpret what we hear or read in a way that suits us, it’s easy for us to misunderstand - or refuse to accept - others.
 Communication is already flawed because we use it poorly and we tend to ignore truths or cover up what we feel we don’t properly understand.
 Sometimes we refuse to accept someone else’s viewpoint and dismiss it because it doesn’t fit with our own no matter what argument is put our way.
 The Flat Earth Society has millions of followers.

 Why is misinterpretation so common in the workplace?
 Mostly through lack of context, i.e. things said or written which have no relevance to anything that the receiver understands or has experienced.
 Further, as intimated, it can be because texts, e-mails and phone conversations lack a person’s visual reaction to what we’ve said or what is said to us.
 Not seeing someone face-to-face can affect how we receive information.
-It’s easier to get angry on Twitter, on a text or via a phone call.
+It’s easier to get angry on Twitter, text, or phone calls.
 It’s easier still if the receiver doesn’t know from where the communication came which is why some tweets are vile.

 The simplest of things can be misinterpreted all of the time.
-For instance, does the use of an exclamation mark in a text message: ‘I didn’t know that!’ indicate that the writer is excited, surprised, or angry?
-Does the phrase ‘I need this today’ mean literally today - or is it merely advice that the request is important or could it possibly be light-hearted?
+For instance, does the use of an exclamation mark in a text message: ‘I didn’t know that!’ indicates that the writer is excited, surprised, or angry?
+Does the phrase ‘I need this today’ mean literally today - or is it merely advice that the request is important, or could it possibly be light-hearted?

-There’s also the added issue of the fact that people write emails and texts quickly with no checking before sending.
-That way lies confusion.
+There’s also the added issue that people write emails and texts quickly without checking before sending them.
+There lies the confusion.
 Emails are often convoluted and incoherent, often with no context or relationship with context.
-Often this is compounded by the plethora of cc’s and bcc’s where recipients simply become confused and the field of misinterpretation is wider still.
+Often this is compounded by the plethora of cc’s and bcc’s where recipients simply become confused, and the field of misinterpretation is wider still.

 Texts and tweets are written without much thought.
 Texting tends to be fast.
 Ditto messaging via Twitter.
-People write in abbreviation - and language can be direct and hurtful sometimes even when there is no intent to cause harm.
-But, once the damage is done, the result ends up as a relationship breach.
+People write in abbreviations, and language can be direct and hurtful, sometimes even with no intent to cause harm.
+But, once the damage is done, the result becomes a relationship breach.
 That’s damaging.
-This may not matter between close friends, but it might - and it definitely does matter in a business context.
+This may not matter between close friends, but it might, and it does matter in a business context.

-In business it’s helpful to use more than one medium, particularly if you don’t know the other party well.
+In business, using more than one medium is helpful, particularly if you don’t know the other party well.
 So, for example, if you have a phone conversation about possible delays in a project, a follow-up e-mail to minimise any possible misunderstanding is a good plan.

-But remember that sloppy e-mails at best require the receiver wasting time trying to decipher them and they nearly always cause some misinterpretation, offence and resultant error.
-For offenders who claim they simply don’t have time to write better emails (and that, according to research, is 90% of people), is simply unprofessional.
+But remember that sloppy e-mails require the receiver to waste time trying to decipher them, and they nearly always cause some misinterpretation, offence and resultant error.
+For offenders who claim they simply don’t have time to write better emails (and that, according to research, is 90% of people), it's simply unprofessional.
 We must find the time; otherwise, we’re not fit for the job we do and somebody else should be doing it.
 There’s no excuse for sending people cryptic, misleading or poor-quality emails.
 Misinterpretation feeds on such things.

-There are some people (to be congratulated) who believe that every organisation should insist on tuition for all staff (no matter how junior or senior) in the construction of viable emails.
+Some people (to be congratulated) believe that every organisation should insist on tuition for all staff (no matter how junior or senior) in the construction of viable emails.
 That would save money, time and huge effort.
 It would solve many interpretation issues at a stroke.

-We often think that others are more in sync with what we’re thinking than they really are.
-Or we can’t be bothered to check if they actually are.
-The obvious fix of this illusion is greater empathy and more understanding.
+We often think that others are more in sync with what we think than they are.
+Or we can’t be bothered to check if they are.
+The obvious fix for this illusion is greater empathy and more understanding.
 Put yourself in the position of the other person.

-We all tend to prefer a certain language for communications at work.
-Some people are more quantitative (preferring raw numerical data) while others are more visual (favouring analogies, metaphors, images, pie charts and bar graphs).
+We all tend to prefer a certain language for communication at work.
+Some people are more quantitative (preferring raw numerical data), while others are more visual (favouring analogies, metaphors, images, pie charts and bar graphs).
 For yet others, storytelling and anecdotes are best.
 Good managers encourage teams to express such preferences at the start of any virtual project.
-Knowing communication style and team members’ character limits misinterpreting someone’s curt e-mail as annoyance or straightforward advice or a request.
+Knowing communication style and team members’ character limits misinterpreting someone’s curt e-mail as an annoyance, straightforward advice, or a request.

-We often communicate less information than we think, a syndrome that psychologists call signal amplification bias.
-Anyone lacking contextual cues that the other person hasn’t understood what we’re trying to say, often hears only too late that, ‘I thought it was obvious …’ or, ‘I didn’t think I needed to spell that out.’
-Even people who know each well, like married partners for example, assume understanding based on experience or pre-set knowledge.
-But sometimes they make assumptions because they don’t understand the terminology, the language of the instruction or the way a request is posited.
+We often communicate less information than we think, a syndrome psychologists call signal amplification bias.
+Anyone lacking contextual cues that the other person hasn’t understood what we’re trying to say often hears only too late that, ‘I thought it was obvious …’ or, ‘I didn’t think I needed to spell that out.’
+Even people who know each other well, like married partners, assume understanding based on experience or pre-set knowledge.
+But sometimes. they make assumptions because they don’t understand the terminology, the language of the instruction or the way a request is posited.

 The solution here is to spell things out.
 Don’t just say, ‘Come back to me with any problems.’
-Do you actually want problems on your desk?
-Will you actually help if there are any?
-Do you think that the employee will deem asking for help an admission of failure?
-Do you want final input to a decision or just want to be informed of the decision after it’s been made?
-Be precise, be clear and give thought to how what you’re saying is being received.
+Do you want problems on your desk?
+Will you help if there are any?
+Do you think the employee will deem asking for help an admission of failure?
+Do you want final input or just want to be informed of the decision after it’s been made?
+Be precise, be clear, and give thought to how your words are being received.
 Know your people.
 If you don’t know someone, then be as precise in all of your communications as possible.
 If in any doubt, check understanding.

-In the past, Oxford University used to pose questions to prospective students at interview.
-‘Please sit down’ was one instruction used when there were no spare chairs in the room.
+In the past, Oxford University used to pose questions to prospective students at interviews.
+‘Please sit down,' was one instruction used when there were no spare chairs in the room.
 It was a device to see what an erstwhile student might do.
-Not particularly clever and nobody’s sure if the outcome created better students.
+Not particularly clever, and nobody’s sure if the outcome created better students.
 But the point here is that it shows that context is always important.
-If you try and describe peeling an orange to someone who doesn’t understand the concept of peeling or has never seen an orange, then in order to avoid misinterpretation, simpler language, concept detail and reinforcement are key.
+If you try and describe peeling an orange to someone who doesn’t understand the concept of peeling or has never seen an orange, then to avoid misinterpretation, simpler language, concept detail, and reinforcement are key.

 Consider this example.
 An executive overhears a rumour at a conference and texts that information to someone on his staff.
 Later that day, he’s baffled to learn that his entire team has been scrambling all morning to confirm the rumour (which has now been magnified by at least 50% as is the case with rumour), something he had merely passed along as idle industry gossip.
 The lesson here is that certain media (like texting) implies urgency, so be mindful and don’t let the medium colour your message.
 Water cooler conversations or any hastily written version of them can be dangerous.

 It’s worth encouraging everyone to expect misinterpretation problems.
-At the start of any project, it’s recommended that a meta communication (big plan) of basic guidelines be put in place, such as how quickly people should respond to emails and what media should be used for which purpose.
-Style should be discussed and clarity as well as who should and should not be cc’d or bcc’d into which communications.
+At the start of a project, it’s recommended that meta-communication (big plan) of basic guidelines be implemented, such as how quickly people should respond to emails and what media should be used for which purpose.
+Style should be discussed and clarified and who should and should not be cc’d or bcc’d into which communications.

-A major component of a meta communication should be a mechanism for resolving communication difficulties.
+A major component of meta-communication should be a mechanism for resolving communication difficulties.
 Setting the expectation that there will inevitably be interpretative problems and that it’s perfectly fine to have some, provided that most are dealt with well, makes everyone far less hesitant to raise an issue.
-Talking about a colleague’s style of communications within the safety of a structured format will open floods of issues which will hopefully then reduce to a trickle.
+Talking about a colleague’s style of communication within the safety of a structured format will open floods of issues which will hopefully then reduce to a trickle.